brainglobe/brainglobe.github.io/docs/source/blog/cuttlefish-atlas-added.md

 **Figure 1.
 Anterior view of the cuttlefish brain atlas annotations and reference image.**

 The BrainGlobe team re-packaged the data generated and made public by the original study, making it now possible to use the cuttlefish atlas within the BrainGlobe ecosystem.
-The atlas name is `columbia_cuttlefish_50um`.
+The atlas name is `columbia_cuttlefish_50um`, after the institution of its original authors.

 ## How do I use the new atlas?